Architecture Overview

 Workloads

-A DAG runs through a series of Tasks, and there are three common types of task you will see:
+A Dag runs through a series of Tasks, and there are three common types of task you will see:

-• Operators, predefined tasks that you can string together quickly to build most parts of your DAGs.
+• Operators, predefined tasks that you can string together quickly to build most parts of your Dags.

 • Sensors, a special subclass of Operators which are entirely about waiting for an external event to happen.